VirtualGL/virtualgl/BUILDING.md

     installing [Xcode](http://developer.apple.com/tools/xcode).

 - X11 and OpenGL development libraries:
-  * libX11, libXext, libGL, libGLU, and (if building the VirtualGL server components with X Video support) libXv
+  * libX11, libXext, libGL, libGLU, and (if building VirtualGL with X Video support) libXv
   * On Mac platforms, these are distributed with [XQuartz](http://xquartz.macosforge.org).